launchscout/wasmio_2025/assets/slides.md

 # wasmex and the component model
 - component model support added in 0.10
 - low level API
-- "bindgenish" macro for idiomatic Elixir supprot
+- "bindgenish" macro for idiomatic Elixir support
 - supports:
   - all of the wasm types mapped to Elixir types
   - interfaces